petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages-reference.md

 # Pages Reference

 The data displayed for [Page Analytics](./pages.md) is based on [Default Events](../../workspace-data/definitions/definitions-for-events.md#default-events) and [Event Attributes](../../workspace-data/definitions/definitions-for-event-attributes.md).
-The following are the specific events and event attributes related to pages:
+The following events and event attributes are related to pages:

 ## Page Events

 * `pageDepthReached` (relevant event attribute - `depth`)
   * Event fires when a user scrolls the content
   * Used to estimate the level of interest or coverage of content by how far the user scrolls